Emissions data

 Public electricity

-In 2022 emissions from public electricity and heat production were 45.0 MtCO2-e which represents 36.2 % of the total Queensland’s net emissions.
-Public electricity encompasses emissions from solid, gaseous and liquid fuel combustion in the production of electricity connected to the electricity grid.
+In 2023 emissions from public electricity and heat production were 44.1 MtCO₂-e which represents 34.4 % of Queensland’s net emissions.
+Public electricity emissions arise from the combustion of coal, gas and diesel to produce grid- connected electricity.

 Coal remains the most-used fuel source for electricity generation in Queensland and in Australia.
-A significant scale up of renewable sources and system-wide energy efficiency improvements has been reducing electricity generation emissions since 2018 in Queensland.
-Emissions data is collected from power stations through the National Greenhouse and Energy Reporting (NGER) scheme.
+A significant scale up of renewable sources including rooftop solar has been reducing electricity generation emissions since 2018 in Queensland.

 | Sub sector | Emissions (MtCO₂-e) |